3 Entry Level Sales Resume Examples For 2023

 1. Be bold and creative

 • Don’t hesitate to reference achievements that fall outside the bounds of job experience if they’re relevant.
-Accomplishments made in college or during internships still elevate your credibility.
+Accomplishments from college or internships still elevate your credibility if they built sales-related skills like negotiation or time management.

 2. Keep your personal information professional

-• If you’re new to the work world, then keep in mind that you’ll need to use a professional email address–preferably one based off your name with nothing extra.
-And make sure you stay organized by keeping all your personal info together.
+• If you’re new to the work world, remember that you’ll need to use a professional email address—preferably one based off your name with nothing extra.
+And make sure you keep all your personal info as organized and tidy as your sales pitch!

 3. Find a layout you like

-• Layout is everything when it comes to entry level resumes since many people struggle to emphasize their strengths.
-Pick a resume template that shows off strong suits like your education, skills, and certifications.
+• Layout is everything when it comes to entry-level resumes since many people struggle to emphasize their strengths.
+Pick a resume template that shows off strong suits like your B.A. in Communication, and your MS Suite and conflict resolution skills.

 4. Include your supplementary courses

-• If you’ve had another job role that relates to the one you’re applying for and took training or certification courses that support both, list them!
+• If you’ve had another job role that relates to the entry-level sales position you’re applying for and took training or certification courses that support both, list them!
 If you have enough, give them their own section.

 5. Answer the job descriptions

-• Yes, that does mean customizing your resume every time–but it isn’t as exhaustive as some people expect.
-Re-read the job ad so that you know how to focus your resume’s skills and experience sections (and what tone to write in).
+• Yes, that does mean customizing your resume every time—but it isn’t as exhaustive as some people expect.
+Re-read the job ad to more accurately focus your resume content (and writing tone).
+It’s not super useful to emphasize your in-person persuasion skills if you’re applying for a digital sales role!

-• Absolutely.
-In fact, your cover letter is a golden opportunity to get more in-depth on how your previous experience relates to the job and qualifies you for it!
-So if you’re striving to find the best way to enhance your desirability, this could be your answer.
+Absolutely.
+In fact, writing a great cover letter is a golden opportunity to get more in-depth on how your previous experiences relate and qualify you for the role!
+So if you’re wondering about the best way to enhance your desirability as a salesperson, this could be your answer.

-• Pick a layout that’s clean and places your biggest strengths in the spotlight.
+Pick a resume layout that’s clean and places your biggest time management and lead conversion strengths in the spotlight.
 Stick with fonts that are easy to read, and go easy on color usage.
 A bit of pop is fine, but you want to be taken seriously.